 How to implement it in Small Improvements

 1. Set up a new cycle and when you ‘select specific employees’ you can grab anyone who has a direct report.
 There is a short cut!
-Click the "managers" option at the bottom of the user picker window:
+Click the "managers" option at the top of the user picker window:

 2. In the ‘Reviewer Selection Process’ section, you can disable the need for reviewees (the managers) to nominate as the tool can auto assign their direct reports to review them.
 And depending on whether or not you want their managers to influence the reviewers, you can remove the checkmark on ‘Managers may modify and approve reviewers’ as well.

 3. Once you’ve created the cycle, you’ll be directed to the cycle overview page.
 Using the ‘Admin’ button to the top right, you can ‘Assign all reports to review their manager.’
-You’ll need to allow the tool 30 seconds or so to carry out this function before you can refresh your screen, revealing all reports in the reviewee column next to their manager.
+You’ll need to allow the tool 30 seconds or so to carry out this function before you can refresh your screen, revealing all reports in the reviewer column next to their manager.